Johann Andreas Eisenmenger: Entdecktes Judenthum

+As Katz notes, while Eisenmenger knew Hebrew, Aramaic, and Arabic, and quoted sources and translated them to German, he mischaracterized the Jewish attitudes of the time.
+Talmud contains opposing opinions on many issues.
+To someone knowledgeable about Jewish literature, Eisenmenger's portrayal would be structurally familiar but almost like a parody.
+His extremist theses include believing in literal blood libels and well poisoning.
+His views were representative of mainstream medieval Christian attitudes.
+Some translations were erroneous or intentionally distorted, as noted by Zvi Avneri in the Encyclopedia Judaica, who speculates he may not have believed what he wrote and was willing to solicit a payment not to publish.
+He failed to recognize where passages were not to be taken literally, contradicted elsewhere, or no longer considered binding.
+Although he knew passages about violence to idolaters didn't apply to the Noahide Christians, he nonetheless claimed Jews were doing harm to Christians due to these quoted texts.
+Sacha Stern notes that while his quotations are generally reliable, his translations and interpretations aren't, and that Jewish prejudices toward non-Jews in the Late Antique were not unique and can be compared with other groups such as Greeks, and that by the Middle Ages, Talmudic scholars had unanimously ruled that these views pertained to ancient pagans and no longer applied.

 Use by later antisemitic writers

 The Catholic theologian August Rohling exploited the material in Eisenmenger's book in order to construct the fabrications of his antisemitic polemic Der Talmudjude (1871).
 The Lutheran biblical scholar Franz Delitzsch subjected Rohling's book to a close examination and found that he not only drew on Eisenmenger, but introduced many significant distortions.
 Rohling's book however coincided with a rise in antisemitism and often influenced humanist critics and/or antisemites, who often cite him, rather than Eisenmenger's own voluminous treatise.
 One such example is afforded by Sir Richard Francis Burton, who, in his antisemitic volume The Jew, Gypsy, and El Islam (1898), relied in part on Rohling's text.
 In recent decades the kind of material from rabbinical sources which Eisenmenger exploited to attack Judaism in general has been often discussed in contextualising certain extremist currents in modern Jewish fundamentalism, of the kind observed in religious-political movements like those associated with the Lubavitcher Rebbe, Meir Kahane, Abraham Isaac Kook and his son Zvi Yehuda Kook, such as Kach and Gush Emunim.

 An English abridgment of Eisenmenger's volumes was published by John Peter Stehelin in 1748 under the title The Traditions of the Jews, with the Expositions and Doctrines of the Rabbins.

 A 19th century German edition of Entdecktes Judent[h]um, edited by F. X. Schieferl, was published by Otto Brandner, Dresden, 1893.